1897 Ohio Wesleyan football team: Schedule

-Season summary
+Game summaries

 Michigan

 On October 9, 1897, Ohio Wesleyan played Michigan to a scoreless tie in a game played in Ann Arbor, Michigan.
 The game was played in 15-minute halves.
 In addition to serving as coach, 26-year-old Fielding H. Yost was also the starting left tackle for Ohio Wesleyan.
 After the game, Michigan protested Ohio Wesleyan's decision to allow Yost, a paid coach and a non-student, to play in the game.
 Michigan asserted that Ohio Wesleyan had provided assurance that Yost would not play and introduced another individual as Yost.
 Michigan also charged that the Ohio Wesleyan team had engaged in "slugging and foul playing."
 One week after the game, Michigan announced that it would no longer schedule games against Ohio Wesleyan.

 Oberlin

 On October 16, 1897, Ohio Wesleyan sustained its only defeat of the season, losing to the team from Oberlin College in a game played in Oberlin, Ohio.
 Oberlin's coach was Samuel Huston Thompson.